 The treatment for a cardiac arrest includes Cardio-Pulmonary Resuscitation (or CPR).
 During CPR, members of the health care team will push firmly and quickly on the patient’s chest in an attempt to force blood to circulate through the body.
 Other treatments that may be required during a cardiac arrest include: the administration of powerful heart medications, the use of electrical shock (called defibrillation or cardioversion) or the use of a pacemaker.

 The success of any treatment depends upon a number of factors, such as the underlying reason for the emergency and the patients previous state of health.
-If the emergency or life-support therapy is provided to correct a treatable problem, the patient may make a good recovery.
-If the patient has a disease that they cannot recover from, life-support or emergency treatments may be of little benefit.
+Life support and CPR do not cure the underlying health problem.
+These therapies may provide time for treatments to work.
+If the treatment fails, or there is no treatment for the patient's disease, life support or emergency treatments may not benefit the patient.

 Every patient has the right to have their wishes regarding life-support discussed.
 It is our obligation to provide you with the information you need to make the best decision.
 Decisions can also be changed as the patient’s situation changes.
-Please talk to us about the patient’s wishes.
+Please talk to us about your family member's wishes.
 If you would like more information about life-support decisions, please speak to a member of the health care team.
-We have a pamphlet available that explains some of the life-support options in more detail.

 If, after carefully reviewing the patient's medical condition and progress, the family and medical team agree that further treatment is not in the patient's best interest, a plan to withhold or withdraw life-support may be made.
 The plan will be individualized according to the wishes of the patient and family.
 The patient's comfort is always a priority, regardless of the treatment plan.